The main features are

 The new firmware has the following enhancements.

 - Dynamically controlled boost pulse widths to allow the the boost voltages to be set more accurately at lower voltages.
+The original utracer firmware used only 5us and 20us widths.

 - All measurements are over-sampled to lower noise and improve accuracy.